SoftwareAG/c8y-docs/content/reference/smartrest-two-bundle/mqtt-static-templates.md

 <a name="507"></a>
 ##### Set EXECUTING operations to FAILED (507)

-Set EXECUTING operations with given fragment or all of them to FAILED.
+Set EXECUTING operations with a given fragment to FAILED.
+If the fragment parameter is empty, all EXECUTING operations are set to FAILED.

 |Position|Parameter|Mandatory|Type|
 |:-------|:-------|:-------|:---|